 In order to fully realize this vision, the installation’s needs must be adequately prioritized in the design and engineering of any and all renovation efforts at the Astrodome.
 Embracing the installation early on in the redesign process will ensure the installation – which is to revive and redefine the vary landmark that defines the city – is realized at the lowest total cost and utmost excellence.

-Floor plan for speculative Super Bowl 2017 installation.
+[ Floor plan for proposed Super Bowl 2017 installation ]

-Astrodome tetris game that features a triangular grid, and a new mechanic that allow players to pass off pieces to their neighbors.
+[ Astrodome Tetris game featuring a triangular grid and a mechanic that lets players pass pieces to other players ]

 MORE THAN JUST A SHOW